bens4lsu/theskinny-publish/Content/blog2/the-day-ted-nugent-killed-all-the-animals.md

 ---
 title: The Day Ted Nugent Killed All the Animals
 date: 2004-10-29 12:55
-description: A description of my post.
+description: Does anyone besides me like that song, <i>The Day Ted Nugent Killed All the Animals</i>?
+The IPOD picked that song for me while I walked the dog last night.
+It got me thinking that someone could go out and put out a whole page explaining the cultural references in that tune.
+I'll go ahead and do it myself.
-tags: pop-culture
+tags: pop-culture, music
 id: 71
 ---
 Does anyone besides me like that song, <i>The Day Ted Nugent Killed All the Animals</i>?
 The IPOD picked that song for me while I walked the dog last night.
 It got me thinking that someone could go out and put out a whole page explaining the cultural references in that tune.
 I'll go ahead and do it myself.

-<embed NAME="nsplay" PLUGINSPAGE="http://www.microsoft.com/windows/mediaplayer/download/default.asp" SRC="/sound/tednugent.mp3" TYPE="video/x-ms-wmf-plugin"  AUTOSTART="0" SHOWCONTROLS="1"  align="right" /><noembed>You'll have to find this song somewhere else.
-Your browswer won't allow embedded media.
-Sorry.</noembed>
+<iframe allow="autoplay *; encrypted-media *; fullscreen *; clipboard-write" frameborder="0" height="175" style="width:100%;max-width:660px;overflow:hidden;border-radius:10px;" sandbox="allow-forms allow-popups allow-same-origin allow-scripts allow-storage-access-by-user-activation allow-top-navigation-by-user-activation" src="https://embed.music.apple.com/us/album/the-day-ted-nugent-killed-all-the-animals/447484440?i=447484442"></iframe>

-<span class="spanEndPreview">&nbsp;</span><br /><br /><b>Ted Nugent, also referred to as the Motor City Madman:</b>  Except for you youngsters, you will remember Ted Nugent as a hard rock singer from the 70s.
+<b>Ted Nugent, also referred to as the Motor City Madman:</b>  Except for you youngsters, you will remember Ted Nugent as a hard rock singer from the 70s.
 When I first heard this song, I just figured that they picked a random, former celebrity to make fun of.
-But a year or two later, I read <a href="http://outside.away.com/outside/environment/200112/200112under_ted.html" class="mainbox">this article</a> in <i>Ouside</i> Magazine, and as it turns out, Ted is now famous for killing animals.
+But a year or two later, I read <a href="https://www.outsideonline.com/outdoor-adventure/better-environmentalism-through-killing/" class="mainbox">this article</a> in <i>Ouside</i> Magazine, and as it turns out, Ted is now famous for killing animals.
 Who knew?
 This article might be hard to read from the web browser, but I really enjoyed it.

 <b>Greenpeace activists were crying in their hankies...</b>  Greenpeace is an animal rights activist group, most famous for buying boats and disrupting whaling ships in the late 80s.